official-stockfish/nnue-pytorch/docs/nnue.md

 };
 ```

 The accumulator can either be updated lazily on evaluation, or on each move.
 It doesn't matter here, but it has to be updated *somehow*.
-There are two cases, as layed out before:
+There are two cases, as laid out before:

 1. The accumulator has to be recomputed from scratch.
 2. The previous accumulator is reused and just updated with changed features